bigfix/developer.bigfix.com/site/pages/relevance/guide/session/commentinspectors.md

 ## BES Comment

-These Inspectors return the text, timestamp and author of BES Comments.
+These Inspectors return the text, timestamp, and author of BES Comments.

 Click [here](/relevance/reference/bes-comment.html) to access the page describing these inspectors.